Per IRS regulations, all cryptocurrency trades or sales must be reported on IRS 8949 cryptocurrency tax form.

 Some cryptocurrency exchanges may fail to issue tax forms to their users.
 If this is the case then the taxpayer should check Box “C” for short-term assets and Box “F” for long-term assets indicating that the taxpayer has not been issued a 1099-B. This requires the taxpayer to enter and report their own capital gains and losses.

-TaxBit automates your cryptocurrency taxes no matter which situation you fall into.
+Taxbit automates your cryptocurrency taxes no matter which situation you fall into.

 Conclusion

-TaxBit automates this process and takes away the complexities involved in reporting cryptocurrency taxes on taxpayers’ IRS 8949 tax form.
+Taxbit automates this process and takes away the complexities involved in reporting cryptocurrency taxes on taxpayers’ IRS 8949 tax form.

-TaxBit aggregates all of your trade data, tracks cost basis assignment, classifies transactions based on their holding period, reports whether a user was issued a 1099-B and whether their were any cost basis deficiencies on the form, and provides support for all calculations through a CPA designed audit trail.
+Taxbit aggregates all of your trade data, tracks cost basis assignment, classifies transactions based on their holding period, reports whether a user was issued a 1099-B and whether their were any cost basis deficiencies on the form, and provides support for all calculations through a CPA designed audit trail.

 -Written By Cryptocurrency Tax Attorney: Justin Woodward